 Step 1: Open the Start menu and then enter Windows Firewall in the search area.
 After that, search results will open up before you.
 Click on Windows firewall from there to open it.

-Step 2: Now, search for the option of "turn Windows firewall on or off" by going on the left side.
+Step 2: Now, search for the option of "turn Windows firewall on or off" by going to the left side.
 When you find it, then click on it.

 Step 3: Select the option of "Turn off Windows firewall" for private as well as public networks.
 Select Save Changes.